-The bill amends the Guardianship Assistance Act to update the criteria for prospective guardians seeking assistance on behalf of eligible children.
-It specifies that a prospective guardian must have resided with the eligible child for a minimum of six months prior to applying for guardianship assistance.
-The bill also clarifies that a prospective guardian can be a relative of the child or a licensed foster parent, and it removes the previous requirement for the guardian to be a legal custodian.
-Additionally, the approval process for guardianship assistance now includes mandatory criminal record checks and child abuse registry checks for the prospective guardian and all adults living in their home.
+The bill amends the Guardianship Assistance Act by updating the criteria for prospective guardians to receive guardianship assistance on behalf of eligible children.
+It specifies that a prospective guardian must have resided with the eligible child for a minimum of six months prior to applying for assistance.
+The bill also clarifies that a prospective guardian can be either a relative of the child or a licensed foster parent.
+Additionally, it introduces a new approval process that includes criminal record checks and child abuse registry checks for the prospective guardian and all adults living in their home, as well as fingerprint submissions for criminal history checks.

 Statutes affected: House Introduced Bill: 722.874